MikeEnRegalia/rock-paper-scissors/README.md

 - refactor api so that players cannot see each other's moves
 - use SWR for the two POST endpoints
-- show errors for all SWR hooks
+- show errors/loading spinner/feedback for all SWR hooks